 Many Catholics shed their blood in this conflict.
 Many were martyred.
-And Blessed Jose Luis Sanchez del Rio was among them.
+And Saint Jose Luis Sanchez del Rio was among them.
 From a young age he had a great love and enthusiasm for the Blessed Sacrament, and encouraged his friends to have more devotion to Our Lord and Our Lady of Guadalupe.
 Whenever Jose heard of the glorious battles of the Cristeros, which his two brothers were engaged in, his desire to join the holy army only intensified.
 Finally, Jose wrote a letter to one of the Cristero Generals, Prudencio Mendoza, pleading to be allowed to fight.
 The general acquiesced.

 Capture and Imprisonment

 In a certain battle, Jose was rushing to bring a fellow soldier a new supply of ammo.
 Just then, he caught sight of the General whose horse had been shot dead.
 On foot, without a horse, the General was extremely vulnerable.

 Making a sacrifice that might cost him his life, Jose freely gave the general his own horse.
 Moments later, he was caught by the federalists and locked up in a church sacristy that had been turned into a prison.
 One of the guards had put a number of expensive fighting roosters inside the church for safekeeping.
 This sacrilege troubled young Jose.
 He said: "This is not a barnyard!
 This is a place for God!"
 He soon caught all the prized roosters and snapped their necks.